Posted on June 13 2017

 2) Knees: Like shoulders, knees too undergo considerable stress during workouts.
 Crossfit incorporates plyometric workouts.
 These exercises focus on building explosive strength – they require muscles to contract and expand in a very short time.

-Examples include jump squats, clapping push ups etc. Knees take quite a beating while squatting, jumping, running and so on.
+Examples include jump squats, clapping push ups etc. Knees take quite a beating while squatting, jumping, running and so on, which means that knee injuries is one of the most common CrossFit injuries.

 You might feel that the extra rep or weight is beneficial as you are recruiting every muscle fibre to the fullest.
 However, if you are losing form, it means that you have already exhausted your muscles and are exerting unnecessary strain on your joints.
 Muscle pain during training is good, joint pain is not.
 The goal of exercising is to condition and strengthen your muscles and joints through progressive overload, not to cause irreparable damage to them.